 Doug Herman, senior geographer at the National Museum of the American Indian will talk about traditional leadership and resource management practices in old Hawai‘i.
 There is ample evidence all around us that the management of human-environment relationships by the dominant society has brought huge imbalance.
 His presentation will include a discussion of the values of the voyaging canoe, represented by Hōkūleʻa as it winds up its world-wide voyage of mālama honua (take care of the Earth) — offer lessons on how to live on a finite vessel—whether it is the canoe, an island, or island earth.
 For more information on this inspiring voyage, visit the website below or contact Shawn Termin at TerminS@si.edu.Visit Website

 The National Museum of Natural History is hosting a teen-only event to inspire teens to share their voice and connect them to people and projects that are having a positive impact on the planet.
 Activities will include; a teen-panel conversation, game jam, poetry prompts, interactive activities, and opportunities to talk with leaders from the Earth Optimism Summit and the region.
 This will be take place in the Q?rius Education Center (qrius.si.edu) and will open to the public for part of the day.
-Registration will be available soon.Visit Website
+Register for this event by copying and pasting link: http://qrius.si.edu/earth-optimism-registration-teens-onlyVisit Website

 Life in the Age of Humans: Wild Cities – Connecting People and Nature